MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 #### UML
 <img alt = "UML Diagram" src="Documentation/UML.png">
+___

-Most Django Wireframes are not included in this documentation.
+Not all Documentation is included in this documentation.
 Please refer to the [Documentation within this repository](Documentation/) for All documentation.
 Included are: High level Block Diagram, Logical Diagram, Physical Diagram, UML, Flowchart, DDL scripts, ER Diagram, Game Wireframe, Django Wireframes, and Sitemap.
 ___

 [Please check out my other projects](https://github.com/MikeUchmanowicz/Start)